 Our understanding of the molecular basis of GC and its premalignant lesions is accumulating rapidly, providing useful insights into the natural history of the disease (Figure 3).
-Knowledge remains lacking in many domains however, including the relationship between premalignant lesions and TCGA subtypes of GC.
-It could be the molecular changes characterising the TCGA GC subtypes represents disparate insults predisposing to initiation of the Correa Cascade.
-Alternatively, the subtypes could represent accumulated “hits” following initiation with H pylori infection.
+Knowledge remains lacking in many domains; however, including the relationship between premalignant lesions and TCGA subtypes of GC.
+It could be the molecular changes characterising the TCGA GC subtypes represents disparate insults predisposing to initiation of the Correa cascade.
+Alternatively, the subtypes could represent accumulated “hits” following initiation of H. pylori infection.
 Insights into this pathway would stratify those at risk as well as inform prognosis and surveillance guidelines.
-The observation that IM appears a relative point of no return along the Correa Cascade, with only a small fraction of patients progressing to dysplasia and GC raises questions of the molecular determinants of progression.
-In the first study of its type, Huang et al laid the foundation for understanding this process, following an IM cohort for a minimum of 5 years and describing the molecular changes associated with progression in a large Chinese cohort.
+The observation that IM appears to be a relative point of no return along the Correa cascade, with only a small fraction of patients progressing to dysplasia and GC, raises questions of the molecular determinants of progression.
+In the first study of its type, Huang et al[96] laid the foundation for understanding this process, following an IM cohort for a minimum of 5 years and describing the molecular changes associated with progression in a large Chinese cohort.
 Validation of these findings in alternative cohorts is required for its use clinically.
-In high-risk populations screening and surveillance has been successful in the early detection of GCs and improvements in 5-year survivals.
+In high-risk populations, screening and surveillance have been successful in the early detection of GCs and improvements in 5-year survival.
 However further work is required in low-risk populations to make strong evidence-based decisions regarding clinical screening or surveillance.
-In those known to have IM the risk factors discussed above should prompt the clinician to carefully consider surveillance including incomplete IM, dysplasia, extensive IM involving the corpus, male gender and those from high-risk ethnicities.
-The addition of molecular data such as TP53 mutation data, methylation patterns and chromosome 8 status would further improve risk-assessment algorithms, however larger population-based data is required for this to be accurate and practical.
+In those known to have IM, the risk factors discussed above should prompt the clinician to carefully consider surveillance including incomplete IM, dysplasia, extensive IM involving the corpus, male gender, and those from high-risk ethnicities.
+The addition of molecular data such as TP53 mutation data, methylation patterns, and chromosome 8 status would further improve risk-assessment algorithms; however, larger population-based data are required for this to be accurate and practical.

 REFERENCES